Skip to content

 Request feature form

-The bell icon in the top bar shows any in-app notifications regarding updates, announcements, or warnings.
+The bell icon shows in-app notifications for updates, announcements, and warnings.

 Notifications bell icon in the top bar

-The help button in the top bar opens a panel with links to all tutorial documentation, a way to report an issue, links to our social media channels, developer release notes, and developer documentation.
+The help button opens a panel with links to tutorial documentation, issue reporting, social media channels, developer release notes, and developer documentation.

 In-app help button in the top bar